Bolsonaro says PEC will allow president and governors to zero taxes on fuel and energy

-BRASILIA (Reuters) – President Jair Bolsonaro said on Tuesday that the proposed amendment to the Constitution (PEC) being drafted by the government will allow federal and state executives to reduce or even zero taxes on fuel, electricity and cooking gas.
+President Jair Bolsonaro said this Tuesday that the proposed amendment to the Constitution (PEC) being prepared by the government will allow federal and state executives to reduce or even zero taxes on fuel, electricity and cooking gas.

-“The PEC authorizes the President of the Republic and governors, if they wish, to reduce or zero taxes on fuels (diesel, gasoline and alcohol), as well as electricity and cooking gas (the latter has already been ZEROED by us since the beginning of 2021),” he said in a Twitter post.
+“The PEC authorizes the President of the Republic and governors, if they wish, to reduce or zero taxes on fuel (diesel, gasoline and alcohol), as well as electricity and cooking gas (the latter has already been zeroed by us since the beginning of 2021),” he said in a Twitter post.

 Last week, Bolsonaro had said that he was negotiating with Congress a PEC that could reduce the PIS-Cofins levied on fuels.